 Frequently Asked Questions on Voting by Mail

-Your ballot packet will include a ballot, a secrecy envelope, and a return envelope.
-Follow the instructions that accompany your ballot.
-If you need a replacement ballot, contact your county elections department.
+Your ballot is mailed at least 18 days before each election.
+Your packet will include a ballot, a secrecy envelope or secrecy sleeve for your voted ballot, and a return envelope with pre-paid postage.
+If you are a registered voter and do not receive your ballot, contact your county elections department.

 - The state General Election Voters’ Pamphlet is mailed to every household in Washington.

 Other sources of information about candidates and issues include local newspapers, television, libraries, political parties, and campaigns.

-If you fail to sign the ballot declaration, or the signature on the ballot declaration does not match the signature in your voter registration record, your county elections department will contact you.
+Did you sign the return envelope?
+Your county elections department reviews your signature and compares it to your voter registration records.
+They will contact you if there's a problem with your signature.
 If you are unable to sign the declaration, make a mark in front of two witnesses and have them sign in the designated spaces.

 It is essential to the integrity of an election that ballot processing be accurate and transparent, while maintaining your right to a secret ballot.
 After you return your voted ballot, your county elections department follows this ballot counting process:

-1. Your signature on the outer return envelope is checked against the signature on file in your voter registration record to make sure they match.
+- Your signature on the outer return envelope is checked against the signature on file in your voter registration record to make sure they match.

-2. You are credited for voting in that election.
+- You are credited for voting in that election.
 This ensures that only one ballot from each voter is counted.

-3. The outer return envelope, which identifies you, is then separated from the inner security envelope, which contains your voted ballot.
+- The outer return envelope, which identifies you, is then separated from the inner security envelope, which contains your voted ballot.
 Your ballot cannot be traced back to you, ensuring the secrecy of your vote.

-4. All ballots are inspected to make sure the tabulating machine will be able to read all votes.
+- All ballots are inspected to make sure the tabulating machine will be able to read all votes.
 Tabulation equipment is tested before every election to make sure it is working accurately.